ErikRospo/Mini-8/doc.md

 Thus, `AND, r0, r1, r0` is a valid instruction that performs a bitwise AND operation between the values in `r0` and `r1`, and stores the result back in `r0`.

 Writes to `r7` WILL change the program counter, and thus the next instruction to execute.

+When an instruction is executed, the program counter (`r7`) is automatically incremented by 1, so the next instruction will be executed in sequence.
+Implementations should ensure that the storage medium used returns the next 32 bits/4 bytes of the program per 1 PC value.
+That is, the PC value indexes *instructions*, *NOT* bytes.

+## Immediates

+Immediates are 8-bit unsigned integers.
+Any instruction that has an immediate value will act exactly as if the immediate value was loaded into a register, and then used as an operand.
+For example, the instruction `ADD r0, 0x01, r1` will add the value `0x01` to the value in `r0`, and store the result in `r1` This is equivalent to the instruction  `ADD r0, r4, r1`, where `r4` is set to `0x01` before the instruction is executed.
+Immediates can only be used as the first or second operand of an instruction, and cannot be used as the destination of an instruction.
+If the operation does not use the second, the immediate bit is ignored, and should be set to `0`.
+The same applies to the first operand, which is ignored if the operation does not use it.

 ## Suggested Assembler Macros